Greenfibres Ethical and Environmental Policy

-- To conduct the business of running a business in a mindful and responsible way, including the actions taken, operating principles and service providers used.
+- To conduct the running of a business in an ethical, mindful and responsible way, including the actions taken, operating principles and service providers used.
 (5)

 - To contribute to the education of the general public on organic textiles and related issues (e.g. GM cotton and working conditions of textile workers).
 (6)

-- we use ethical banking (we use the Co-operative Bank)
+- use ethical banking (Co-operative Bank)

 - use co-operative service providers (the Phone Co-op for phone and broadband)

 - use local companies where possible – local accountants, cardboard recyclers, printers, hardware shop, electricians, and cleaners (who use Sonett products), etc.

 - use high post-consumer content recycled paper in all our stationary and catalogues and are anti-plastic packaging.